siglens/siglens-docs/docs/spl-docs/evaluation-functions/multivalue-functions.md

 # Multivalue functions

-_This list includes functions that manipulates text data._
+_This list includes functions that can be used to return multivalue fields or can operate on multivalue fields._